KxSystems/docs/docs/wp/embedpy-lasso/index.md

 The Least Absolute Shrinkage and Selection Operator (LASSO) method was used for the data analysis.
-LASSO is a method that improves the accuracy and interpretability of multiple linear regression models by adapting the model fitting process to use only a subset of _relevant_ features.
+LASSO is a method that improves the accuracy and interpret-ability of multiple linear regression models by adapting the model fitting process to use only a subset of _relevant_ features.

 It performs L1 regularization, adding a penalty equal to the absolute